top of page

-In my practice as a male couples counsellor, I often see how difficult it can be for men to take the first step into counselling.
-Many men have been taught, directly or indirectly, to keep emotions bottled up, “just get on with it,” or avoid showing vulnerability.
-In relationships, this often shows up as silence, withdrawal, defensiveness, or anger, placing strain on couples who genuinely want to make things work.
+In my practice as a male couples counsellor, I often see how difficult it can be for men to take that first step into counselling.
+Many men have been taught, either directly or indirectly, to keep emotions bottled up.
+“Just get on with it,” they say, or avoid showing vulnerability.
+In relationships, this often manifests as silence, withdrawal, defensiveness, or anger.
+It places a strain on couples who genuinely want to make things work.

 The Importance of Male Counsellors

-This is why having more male counsellors in the field is so important.
+This is why having more male counsellors in the field is crucial.
 There simply aren’t enough of us.
-When men sit across from another man , in-person or online via Zoom , who understands the pressures to provide, stay strong, and hold everything together, it often feels different.
-There’s a sense of being understood without judgement, and it creates space to redefine strength: not as hiding emotions, but as taking responsibility and showing up with honesty.
+When men sit across from another man, whether in-person or online via Zoom, who understands the pressures to provide, stay strong, and hold everything together, it often feels different.
+There’s a sense of being understood without judgment.
+This creates space to redefine strength—not as hiding emotions, but as taking responsibility and showing up with honesty.

 Creating Balance in Couples Work